rastapasta/transition-forms/README.md

 ## ToDos

 * Calculation/Summary: implement free accomodation for kids and volunteers
-* General: forward / back navigation respecting the new travel dates page
 * Upload: actually... send the mail out to the team :)

 ## How to work on it?